Skip to Content

 Newport News Pedestrian Accident Attorneys

 As a resident of Newport News, you have the right to feel safe while walking on the side of the road or crossing the street.
-Unfortunately, drivers are often careless and do not pay attention to others on the road.
-If you or a loved one was injured in a pedestrian accident, you have the right to seek compensation for your medical bills, lost wages, pain and suffering, and other damages.
+Unfortunately, drivers are often careless and don't pay attention to others on the road.
+If you or a loved one was injured in a pedestrian accident, you may be able to seek compensation for your medical bills, lost wages, pain and suffering, and other damages.

-At Kalfus & Nachman PC, we are committed to helping pedestrian accident victims and their families recover the maximum compensation they are owed.
-We have been serving the community for over 45 years and have recovered millions of dollars for our clients.
-Our Newport News pedestrian accident lawyers are well-versed in personal injury law and know how to get results.
+At Kalfus & Nachman PC, we represent injured pedestrians and their families in Newport News and across Virginia.
+We've been serving the community for over 46 years and have recovered millions of dollars for our clients.

 Were you injured in a pedestrian accident?
-Contact us today at (855) 880-8163 to request a free case evaluation with our Newport News pedestrian accident lawyers.
+Call (855) 880-8163 or contact us online today to request a free case evaluation with our Newport News pedestrian accident lawyers.

 What Are the Pedestrian Safety Laws in Newport News?